Salty O'Rourke

 Salty O'Rourke is a 1945 American sports drama film directed by Raoul Walsh and starring Alan Ladd, Gail Russell and William Demarest.
-Produced and distributed by Paramount Pictures, it was nominated for an Academy Award in 1946.
+Produced and distributed by Paramount Pictures, it was nominated for an Academy Award in 1946 for Best Writing (Original Screenplay) for Milton Holmes, with the award going to Richard Schweizer for Marie-Louise.

 Plot

 In New Orleans, racetrack gambler Salty O'Rourke is pursued by gangster Doc Baxter, after Salty's partner runs off with Baxter's $20,000 and is murdered.
 O'Rourke and his pal Smitty have one month to pay up.

 Salty buys a racehorse, Whipper, who can only be ridden by Johnny Cates, a jockey banned for throwing a race.
 Johnny pretends to be his 17-year-old brother Timothy but is forced to attend school.
 Johnny insults his teacher, Barbara Brooks, on his first day and is expelled.
 Salty gets Johnny back in school by befriending Barbara and her mother.
 Both Johnny and Salty fall in love with Barbara but she prefers Salty.
 This causes Johnny to swear vengeance against Salty.
 He decides to throw the race but changes his mind and is shot by Baxter's henchman.